platformsh/platformsh-docs/src/configuration/services/redis.md

 * 3.0

 > **note**
-> Versions 3.0 and higher support up to 64 different databases per instance of the service, but Redis 2.8 is configured to support only a single database
+> Versions 3.0 and higher support up to 64 different databases per instance of the service, but Redis 2.8 is configured to support only a single database.

 ### Ephemeral Redis